-Relevant target groups, users and stakeholders are identified

-- The project efforts, results and perspectives are made widely visible to others, and that the results are implemented with the users, stakeholders and in the sector - The project involves, communicates with and disseminate to relevant target groups and involves the users, stakeholders and the sector in an on-going dialogue about the project, preferably as project participants or as part of an advisory group. - The project results and perspectives are disseminated in the form of peer-reviewed scientific publications.
+- Relevant target groups, users and stakeholders are identified - The project efforts, results and perspectives are made widely visible to others, and that the results are implemented with the users, stakeholders and in the sector - The project involves, communicates with and disseminates to relevant target groups and involves the users and the sector in an on-going dialogue about the project, preferably as project participants or as part of an advisory group. - The project results and perspectives are disseminated in the form of peer-reviewed scientific publications.

-During the project period, the project must continuously contribute to dissemination in Danish as well as English via ICROFS' communication channels at least once a year in Danish and English respectively (e.g. via articles, press releases, videos or podcasts, etc.).
-The project manager and 1-2 project participants should participate in annual Innovation and research workshops and sufficient time and funds must be allocated to these meetings.
+During the project period, the project manager will, in collaboration with ICROFS, create dissemination material in Danish and English via ICROFS' communication channels (e.g., via articles, press releases, videos or podcasts etc.).
 The project manager is also expected to contribute to dissemination about the project at the start of the project as well as of project results at the end of project and at the end of the entire programme.
+The project manager and 1-2 project participants should also participate in annual Innovation and research workshops, and sufficient time and funds must be allocated to these meetings.

-Read more about GUDP's Strategy for 2019-2022 and the GUDP Action Plan for 2022 and about ICROFS' Research and Development Strategy 2019-2021.
+Read more about GUDP's Strategy for 2019-2022 and the GUDP Action Plan for 2022 and about ICROFS' Research and Development Strategy 2022.